univapay/univapay-php-sdk/README_en.md

 ```shell
 grunt phpunit
 ```
-_Note: CircleCI only runs on branches that has an open PR_
+_Note: Github Actions only runs on branches that has an open PR_